ricewas-mis-taken/USACO-answers/README.md

 # USACO-answers
-a list of my solved USACO problems, with explanations
+a list of my solved USACO problems, with explanations, might not be the most correct or even right! but these passed all test cases tho